 And these considerations are particularly compelling in arguing for a reversal of existing precedent.
 Id. at 155.
 Since the basis for ignoring stare decisis is often "changed social conditions" or the "unworkability" of existing law, an advocate seeking to make new law must carefully consider and develop social facts that support a change.
-See, e.g., Sowinski v.
+See, i.e., Sowinski v.
 Walker, 198 P.3d 1134 (Alaska 2008); Harrison v.
-Montgomery County Board of Education, 456 A.2d 894, 902-3 (Md.
-1983).
+Montgomery County Board of Education, 456 A.2d 894, 902-3 (Md.1983).

 Modern appellate courts are sensitive to their role as neutral arbiters of the law.
 Thus, advocates must carefully frame arguments based on policy so that they take the proper common law considerations into account.
 A blatant jury appeal to sympathy is unlikely to be successful and may well offend a court.
 But carefully used social facts, which can be submitted to a court in the form of a Brandeis brief, can be powerful, and may be necessary, to show that a fundamental change in the common law is required.

-Carefully used social facts, which can be submitted to a court in the form of a Brandeis brief, can be powerful, and may be necessary, to show that a fundamental change in the common law is required.